Previous dayMarch 28, 2026Next day

 10.0 km---✓ ReviewedUSGS →

-Seismographs logged a magnitude 4.5 earthquake near Mozambique Channel with origin time 21:48 UTC on March 28, 2026.
-The hypocenter lay at 10.0 km, placing this in the shallow crustal category.
-The epicenter is at -20.828°, 39.855°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+On March 28, 2026, worldwide seismic activity registered a magnitude 4.5 earthquake near Mozambique Channel at 21:48 UTC.
+At a depth of 10.0 km, the event was shallow crustal.
+Geolocation places the event at -20.828°N, 39.855°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-28